 Something on stress

-stress is a well-known trigger for depression and it can also affect your physical health.
+Stress is a well-known trigger for depression and it can also affect your physical health.
 So it's important to identify the causes of stress in your life and try to minimise them.

 Any sort of loss, from bereavement, divorce and separation to a child leaving home, causes stress, as do long-term illness and disability.
 But things such as marriage, moving house, a new job and holidays have quite high stress ratings too.